Jubilee Park, Jamshedpur: Features

 The entire park is spread over 200 acre of land located in the neighbourhood of Sakchi.
-It is one of the five largest urban parks of India along with Cubbon Park (Bangalore), Shivaji Park (Mumbai), Chandrashekhar Azad Park (Allahabad) and Maidan (Kolkata).
+It is one of the five largest urban parks of India along with Cubbon Park (Bangalore), Shivaji Park (Mumbai), Chandrashekhar Azad Park or Alfred Park (Allahabad) and Maidan (Kolkata).
 Jubilee Park provides inner connectivity of the park.
 In the vicinity of Jubilee other parks —Tata Steel Zoological Park and Nicco Water Jubilee Park are located.
 Jayanti Sarovar is a man made lake in the center of Jubilee Park where an island called the Bat Island is located there.
-Boating with charges accordingly to time is available over there.

 The Tata Steel Zoological Park is a zoo and a safari park known for Bengal tiger.
 In the safari region the tigers are left free and visitors travel in a safari jeep.
 Nicco Water Park is a water park adjacent to it.
 It is home to all water rides as well as swimming pools.
 Recently it has also became a wedding spot.
 Rose Garden is located at a slight corner of Jubilee Road.
 Nicco Amusement Park is an amusement park, a part of it home to numerous rides.
 The laser fountain show of Jubilee Park is popular.
 On the occasion of Founder's Day, the park is decorated with lights and fountains.